Policy last updated

 The NDIS and funded therapy for students

-The NDIS provides increased choice and control for children with disabilities and their families on how disability services and supports are delivered.
+The NDIS provides choice and control for children with disability and their parents/carers on how disability services and supports are delivered.

-As a result, school principals may receive parent requests to allow NDIS funded therapists to:
+As a result, school principals may receive requests from parents/carers to allow NDIS funded therapists to:

 - observe a student in the classroom or in the school environment